-- [36] The Board notes that property size is a significant factor in the price paid for a property, and certainly influences the price paid for the five sales comparables presented by the Complainant.
-Neither party adjusted the comparable sales for size, so that they could be compared directly to the subject property. - [37] The Board finds that none of the Complainant's five sale comparables, for a number of reasons, are really similar to the subject.
-The most similar of these sales, based on size of lot and site coverage, is the sale at 3111 17 Avenue SE which sold for \$230.13/SF of building area or \$80.25/SF of site area.
-The subject is assessed at \$202.88/SF of building area or \$48.77/SF of site area. - [38] The Complainant specifically argued that the property at 3301 17 Avenue SE is about twice the size of the subject (assessed at \$1,590,000) and has almost three times more building area than the subject, yet sold in December 2011 for a total price of \$1,861,650.
-The Board considered this sale and notes that if the City's assessment model is applied, the indicated value of this sales comparable is:
+- [36] The Board notes that the size of the property is a significant factor in the price paid for a property, and certainly influences the price paid for the five sales comparables presented by the Complainant.
+Neither party adjusted the comparable sales for size, so that they could be compared directly to the subject property. - [37] The Board finds that none of the five sale comparables are really similar to the subject for a number of reasons.
+The most similar of these sales, based on size of lot and site coverage, is the sale at 3111 17 Avenue SE, which sold for \$230.13/SF of building area or \$80.25/SF of site area.
+The subject is assessed at \$226.87/SF of building area or \$58.84/SF of site area. - [38] The Complainant specifically argued that the property at 3301 17 Avenue SE is more than twice the size of the property, and has about three times more building area, yet sold in December 2011 for a total price of \$1,861,650.
+The subject is assessed at \$1,520,000.
+The Board considered this sale and notes that if the City's assessment model is applied, the indicated value is: